kintohub/kintohub/docs/service-types/types-static-site.md

 ## When to use a static site?

-Static website are a good choice when you want to couple them with content delivery networks (CDN) or have a website that does not require a port.
+Static websites are a good choice when you want to couple them with content delivery networks (CDN) or have a website that does not require a port.

 If your website requires a port, checkout for Web Apps [here](../service-types/types-web-app.md#static-site)